IcaraWorld/icaraMdBook/src/mdFromReact/md/setting/settingOverview.md

 Visit the following sections for more information:

 - Cultures - A breakdown of the peoples and civilizations that have populated Icara.
+    - Peoples of Icara
+    - Calendars
-- Time - History and Calendar of Icara.
+    - History of Icara
+    - Civilizations of Icara
 - Pantheons - The gods and religions of Icara